Unilever says global consumption will remain depressed in first half of year

 There may be some cleanup of small brands in beauty and personal care, but they will have minimal impact, he added.

-For more coverage from the Reuters Next conference please click here or here
+For more coverage from the Reuters Next conference please click here or www.reuters.com/business/reuters-next

 To watch Reuters Next live, visit here